 The Vice-Chancellor is Chief Executive of the institution and has general responsibility for the organisation and management of Leeds Trinity University.
-Under the terms of the Terms and Conditions of Funding of the Office for Students (OfS) and formerly the Memorandum of Assurance and Accountability with HEFCE, the Vice-Chancellor is the designated officer and, in that capacity, can be summoned to appear before the Public Accounts Committee of the House of Commons.
+Under the terms of the Terms and Conditions of Funding of the Office for Students (OfS), the Vice-Chancellor is the designated officer and, in that capacity, can be summoned to appear before the Public Accounts Committee of the House of Commons.
 The Vice-Chancellor makes reports to Board of Governors meetings on developments in the higher education sector and their potential impact on Leeds Trinity University.